mjordan/islandora_solution_pack_remote_resource/modules/islandora_remote_resource_batch/README.md

 # Islandora Remote Resource Batch

 Islandora batch module for ingesting objects managed by the Islandora Remote Resouce Solution Pack (i.e., of content model 'islandora:sp_remote_resource').
-Can ingest objects from either a directory containing datastream files or from a simple list of remote URLs.
-Also handles updating non-OBJ datastream files.
+Can ingest objects from either an uploaded zip archive or a directory containing datastream files.

 ## Requirements